migratorydata/migratorydata-elastic-stack/readme.md

 #### Pipeline for Statistics

-The `pipeline` file of the `stats` section defines the rule for parsing the statistics logged every 60 seconds (configurable with the parameter `LogStatsInterval`)  into Elasticsearch documents with the following fields:
+The `pipeline` file of the `stats` section defines the rule for parsing the statistics logged every 60 seconds (configurable with the parameter `Stats.LogInterval`)  into Elasticsearch documents with the following fields:

 ```
    @timestamp